aemendes/chat-app-react/README.md

 - Fault Tolerance
 - Safety

-This part of the project will be the creation of a react client for the Web service.
+This part of the project will be the creation of a react client for the Web service and the respective backend.

 ### Diagram